 - In the spring semester, each Fellow will present a completed chapter or working paper at an IRLE research workshop.

 - Fellows are strongly encouraged to publish their research in IRLE’s working paper or policy brief series, and are expected to inform IRLE about the eventual publication date and outlet.

 - Because the purpose of the IRLE Fellowship is to enable full-time research and writing, preference is given to Fellows who do not hold teaching or other academic appointments during the fellowship year.

-Go to https://goo.gl/forms/CQ7mXTOhzaaFfA8y2 and upload a CV, a cover letter that describes your interest in IRLE’s mission and trajectory for completing your dissertation, and a 5-page dissertation prospectus.
+- Cover letter that describes your interest in IRLE’s mission and trajectory for completing your dissertation

 - Letter of support from your Dissertation advisor.
 The letter does not need to be long or detailed.
 (This can be uploaded as part of your application but if your advisor prefers, it can also be sent by e-mail to email@example.com)